 A liability has been reported to reflect unsettled workers compensation claims.
-The workers compensation provision is based on an actuarial assessment of the outstanding liability as at 30 June 2021 provided by a consulting actuary engaged through the Office for the Public Sector (a division of the Department of the Premier and Cabinet).
+The workers compensation provision is based on an actuarial assessment of the outstanding liability as at 30 June 2022 provided by a consulting actuary engaged through the Office for the Commissioner for Public Sector Employment (a division of the Department of the Premier and Cabinet).
 The provision is for the estimated cost of ongoing payments to employees as required under current legislation.